 Michelle joined PPP in March 2018 as a Pilates Mat teacher and relief Receptionist.

 As a busy mum of 3 children, Michelle has lived an active life and spent most of her earlier years participating in many sports including equestrian events.
 After 15 years of practising her love of yoga, discovered her passion for Pilates after suffering a lower back disc injury and has been a Pilates convert ever since!

 Leaving behind many years in the corporate world in order to raise her family, Michelle made the leap into swim teaching/coaching for children 8 years ago.
-She then went on to follow her dream and retrained to become a Pilates Mat Teacher in 2017, and also attained her qualification of Certificate III in Fitness.
+She then went on to follow her dream and retrained to become a Pilates Mat Teacher in 2017 and attained her qualification of Certificate III in Fitness.
 In addition, Michelle has full studio certification with Polestar Australia International.

 Michelle’s intention has always been to help people lead healthier lives and feels that sharing her passion for Pilates is a great way to do so.
 She strongly believes that this versatile practice can transform anyone’s body, mind and life as it has her own.

 Michelle values growth and personal development and will continue to learn and advance her own personal Pilates practice and knowledge.

 Shivani is a Remedial Massage Therapist and Yoga Teacher Trainer with over twenty years of experience.
 She original trained in Japan and practiced in Tokyo for 10 years before retraining in Australia, gaining a Diploma of Remedial Massage and attaining Level 2 in Applied Manual Lymph Drainage (MLD) from Dr Vodder School International.